 We proactively support diversity, in all its forms, and welcome applicants from a wide range of backgrounds and with disabilities.

 Our primary focus is on the mental, physical and social benefits of community led clubs where everyone is welcome.
 With dedicated pool space and the support of our fantastic volunteers WeSwim provides welcoming and safe swimming sessions for swimmers with disabilities.
-Whether you are new to swimming, you need to build your confidence or you would like to work on particular exercises in the water we are here to support you.
+Whether people are new to swimming, need to build their confidence or would like to work on particular exercises in the water we are here to support them.